Turn YouTube videos, lectures, and podcasts into notes you can search and ask.

 Ask your library from ChatGPT or Claude

 Add the public ChatGPT GPT or the Claude Custom Connector and you can quiz your study library from inside the AI chat you already use.
-Same wallet, same per-minute pricing, no extra account.
+Same wallet, same pricing, no extra account.

 What people use this for